Variable 7: Great Power Flashpoint and Regional Ordering

 Proposal 18: A European crisis consultation mechanism

 The current standoff between Russia and the West stems partly from the application of competing principles over how to organize European security.
-These include the right to choose one’s geopolitical orientation (including membership in military alliances) and the notion of indivisible security, the latter of which posits that one state should not increase its security at the expense of another.
+These include the right to choose their geopolitical orientation (including membership in military alliances) and the notion of indivisible security, the latter of which posits that one state should not increase its security at the expense of another.
 Indeed, many of the Helsinki Decalogue’s principles, although built on the foundation of the U.N.
-Charter and international law, are in tension with one another (e.g., sovereignty/non-interference and human rights; territorial integrity and self-determination).
+Charter and international law, are in tension with one another (e.g., sovereignty/noninterference and human rights; territorial integrity and self-determination).
 It may not be possible to overcome such tensions in their entirety.
 As such, they must be carefully managed.

 A European crisis consultation mechanism should be established to assist with this task.2 This mechanism, in which actors can game out and prepare for crises in advance, would also aim to reduce their negative impact should they erupt by providing a less public-facing setting for adjudicating competing principles and the disputes that flow from them.